-Vitamin C play an important role in various functions of our body, such as:
+Vitamin C (ascorbic acid) plays an important role in various functions of our body such as (1):

 - Maintaining the normal function of the immune system